 Based on chapters 8-10 of Nuovo Espresso 1 (Alma Edizioni - Italian version).

-Topics: shopping for food; working hours and daily routine; talk about your family; likes and dislikes
+Topics: routine; shopping for food; working hours; shopping for clothes; likes and dislikes

 Grammar: direct pronouns; reflexive verbs; adverbs of frequency; the comparative, past tense.

 By the end of this course you should be able to...

 -describe and buy clothes